 Jul 24, 2010 © Ulrich Theobald

 Huainanzi 淮南子 "Master(s) from Huainan" is a collection of various philosophical treatises compiled by retainers of Liu An (179-122), Prince of Huainan 淮南, during the mid-Former Han period 前漢 (206 BCE-8 CE).
-The book was originally called Huainan honglie 淮南鴻烈 "Grand illumination from Huainan", and the surviving part of the book is also known as Huainan neipian 淮南內篇 "Inner chapters from Huainan".
+The book was initially called Huainan honglie 淮南鴻烈 "Grand illumination from Huainan", and the surviving part of the book is also known as Huainan neipian 淮南內篇 "Inner chapters from Huainan".
 The name Huainanzi emerged during the Sui period 隋 (581-618).

 According to the imperial bibliography Yiwen zhi 藝文志 in the official dynastic history Hanshu 漢書, the Huainanzi consisted of 21 "inner chapters" (neipian 內篇) and 33 "outer chapters" (waipian 外篇).
 The outer chapters have not survived.
 There were also 8 "central chapters" (zhongpian 中篇) containing information about magical arts.
 They are lost as well.
 The received version of the Huainanzi has a length of 21 juan.

-The main aspect showing a ruler what the dao was were the wishes of his people.
-A Daoist ruler had to care for his subjects, he had to unify his own heart with theirs and to bring peace to the people.
-The root of this peace was to care for their food, and not to exploit them by high taxes and corvée labour.
-Such a government could only exist if the state did not spend excessive money and labour on construction work or wars.
-Such a sparingness would suffice if the ruler returned to his natural character and to a kind of natural quietness and non-activity corresponding to the cosmic Way.
-If the people had enough to eat, any surplus was to be left to the peasants, and if there was shortness in food, the ruler had to do what he could to provide relief.
-Full state granaries were therefore necessary to prevent disasters and to keep society at peace.
-Unlike the Confucians, the thinkers who had compiled the Huainanzi clearly saw that times do change and require different methods in government.
-It was therefore not possible to return to the old standards of the past.
+The desires of the people were the central aspect showing a ruler what the dao was.
+A Daoist ruler had to care for his subjects; he had to unify his own heart with theirs and to bring peace to the people.
+The root of this peace was to care for their food and not to exploit them by high taxes and corvée labour.
+Such a government could only exist if the state did not overspend money and request labour on construction work or wars.
+Frugality would make the ruler return to his natural character and generate quietness corresponding to the cosmic Way.
+If the people had enough to eat, any surplus would be left to the peasants, and if there was shortness in food, the ruler had to do what he could to provide relief.
+Full state granaries were necessary to prevent disasters and to keep society at peace.
+Unlike the Confucians, the authors of the Huainanzi were aware that times were changing and required different methods in government.
+It was, therefore, impossible to return to the old standards of the past, as the Confucians claimed.

 There were several commentaries written during the Han period, all with the title of Huainanzi zhu 淮南子注.
 The authors were Ma Rong 馬融 (79-166 CE), Xu Shen 許慎 (c.
 58-c.
 147), Gao You 高誘 (late 2nd cent.
 CE) and Sima Biao 司馬彪 (d.
 306 CE ?).
-The commentary of Ma Rong is totally lost, of Xu Shen's commentary, some fragments have survived (collected by Sun Fengyi 孫馮翼, c.
-1800), and only Gao You's commentary survived in full.
-The most important Ming-period 明 (1368-1644) commentaries are that of Gui Youguang 歸有光 (1506-1571) and Jiao Hong 焦竑 (1540-1620).
+The commentary of Ma Rong is entirely lost, of Xu Shen's commentary, some fragments have survived (collected by Sun Fengyi 孫馮翼, c.
+1800), and only Gao You's commentary survived completely.
+The most critical Ming-period 明 (1368-1644) commentaries are that of Gui Youguang 歸有光 (1506-1571) and Jiao Hong 焦竑 (1540-1620).
 Qing-period commentators are Liu Taigong 劉臺拱 (1751-1805) and Yu Yue 俞樾 (1821-1907).

-A very good modern edition of the Huainanzi and its commentaries is Liu Wendian's 劉文典 (1889-1958) Huainanzi jijie 淮南子集解 from 1923.
+An excellent modern edition of the Huainanzi and its commentaries is Liu Wendian's 劉文典 (1889-1958) Huainanzi jijie 淮南子集解 from 1923.
 Fang Yuan 方元 has written the Huainanzi yaolüe pianshi 淮南子要略篇釋 (1928).
 In 1953, the Zhongguo Kexue Yuan 中國科學院 published a commentary by Yang Shuda 楊樹達 (1885-1956), the Huainanzi zhengwen 淮南子證聞.
 The Huainanzi is included in the series Zhuzi huihan 諸子彙函, Wenjingtang congshu 問經堂叢書 and the Daoist Canon Daozang 道藏.

 Table 1.
 Contents of the Huainanzi 淮南子